I strive to provide helpful information, including smart and fun methods for solving everyday problems.

 I live in Texas and discovered Julio’s chips at my local Brookshire’s grocery store several years ago.
 I was already hooked on Julio’s salsa and was in the store buying my fix of at least two or three little tubs of the freshly made, refrigerated stuff.
 The checker noticed I was buying Julio’s salsa and asked me if I had ever tried Julio’s chips.
 I didn’t even realize the company made chips, but with salsa that delicious, I suspected the chips must be good.

-On impulse I grabbed a bag of Julio’s chips and paid for them along with my salsa.
+On impulse, I grabbed a bag of Julio’s chips and paid for them along with my salsa.
 I tore the bag open as soon as I got home.
 After carefully tasting and considering one or two chips, I wondered how in the world I never knew these chips existed before.
 They’re just so much yummier than any other bagged grocery store chip I’ve found.

-What makes Julio's Chips so special?
+What Makes Julio's Chips So Special?

 There's just something about these chips!
-At first glance Julio's Chips seem like all the rest.
+At first glance, Julio's Chips seem like all the rest.
 Like most tortilla chips, Julio’s chips start out as corn tortillas.
-Also like most other tortilla chips, they’re cut into triangles and fried to a crispy crunch.
+Also, like most other tortilla chips, they’re cut into triangles and fried to a crispy crunch.

 One trait I like is that the chips are not too thick and not too thin.
 Also, they have no traces of greasiness.
 They are dusted with a reddish-brown, lightly spiced salt.
-According to the company's website, Julio's Tortilla Chips are seasoned with a combination of garlic, paprika, cumin and lime.
-The four seasonings must be very equally used, because I don't not taste any of these specifically, nor does one overpower the rest.
+According to the company's website, Julio's Tortilla Chips are seasoned with a combination of garlic, paprika, cumin, and lime.
+The four seasonings must be very equally used, because I do not taste any of these specifically, nor does one overpower the rest.

 In my opinion, some chips are undercooked to a pale yellow, or perhaps these less delicious chips are made of white corn.
-Julio’s chips are made from flavorful yellow corn, and rather than being undercooked they have that toasted corn taste that my taste buds just find so irresistible.
+Julio’s chips are made from flavorful yellow corn, and rather than being undercooked, they have that toasted corn taste that my taste buds just find so irresistible.

 In my opinion, these are bagged chip perfection.
-The toasted corn taste, combined with the salt, special spice blend and crunchy texture are way better than most foods on the planet.
+The toasted corn taste, combined with the salt, special spice blend, and crunchy texture are way better than most foods on the planet.
 They are fried in corn oil.
 Many of the old-school Tex-Mex restaurants fry their chips in beef lard, or so I am told, and supposedly that is one reason restaurant chips are so delicious.
 However, corn oil is a healthier option and there's not a thing I would change about the flavor of Julio's Chips.

 Perhaps my favorite way to eat Julio’s chips is as nachos.
 I place a generous layer of chips on an oven-safe dinner plate, sprinkle them with a good helping of shredded sharp cheddar cheese, and pop them into a 350° oven until the cheese is melted and slightly bubbly.
 After removing the plate from the oven, I sprinkle the nachos with green onion slices and serve them with a large dollop of sour cream and plenty of Julio’s salsa.
 Julio’s nachos are certainly a treat at the end of a difficult day or a guilty pleasure in place of the healthy, low-fat lunches I am doing my best to eat.